silverstripeltd/silverstripe-elasticappsearch/docs/en/usage-spellcheck.md

 composer require "elasticsearch/elasticsearch:^7.11"
 ```

 Next, you can enable automatic spellcheck when zero results are returned.
 Alongside enabling it, you need to specify which fields you want to request suggestions from for each internal Elasticsearch index.
-Index and field names need to be in the internal Elasticsearch format (typically `.ent-search-engine-random-sha` for the index name and `field_name$string` for example for a `text` field in Elastic App Search):
+Index and field names need to be in the internal Elasticsearch format (typically `.ent-search-engine-documents-engine-name` for the index name and `field_name` for example for a `text` field in Elastic App Search):

 ```yml
 SilverStripe\ElasticAppSearch\Service\AppSearchService: